grzeimann/TSDRP/README.md

 12. **Flat-Field Correction**
       - This routine performs a flat field correction, processing a 2D flat field image (avg_ff) through several steps.
 Initially, it estimates and removes the background using a mask and spline fitting (spline_background), saving the background-subtracted image.
 The spectra are extracted from the corrected flat field, and a wavelength image is generated for calibration purposes.
-Next, the code models fiber profiles across the flat field constructing a 2D model image including spectral lines.
-A "picket fence" image of overlapping spectral features is modeled and subtracted to refine the trace of fibers in the image.
+Next, the code models eschelle order profiles across the flat field constructing a 2D model image including spectral lines.
+A "picket fence" image of overlapping spectral features is modeled and subtracted to refine the trace of eschelle orders in the image.
 The trace is further adjusted to match archival data, and any shifts in orders affected by the "picket fence" are logged.
-The fiber model is rebuilt using the refined trace.
+The eschelle order model is rebuilt using the refined trace.
 The "picket fence" image is calculated and subtracted a second time from the original image, refining the flat field model further.
 Finally, the corrected flat field image is normalized against the model to produce a flat field correction image.
 This output is processed to handle pixel to pixel variations, fringing effects, and saved for use in subsequent reductions.

 <p align="center">
   <img src="images/flat_field_visual.png" width="650"/>